SlavisWolf/Symfony2-PUSH-FCM/README.md

 ## Create a Entity that store the tokens of your users

-You must store the tokens of your user in the database, probably do you have one but i will create 1 of example, if  you have done your database schema ignore this step.
+You must store the tokens of your user in the database, probably do you have one but I will create 1 of example, if  you have done your database schema ignore this step.

 In this example we will create  a new Entity called Devices